Sheryl Crow On ‘Losing Faith’ In America, As She Joins The Outlaw Music Festival

 “I felt like it was becoming so hateful that I had to watch to make sure my kids didn’t pick up the remote and turn the TV on,” says Ms. Crow.

 From there, Sheryl goes on to describe what she feels had become the real problem and it’s a much wider disease than just an election season battle of insults.
 Crow says she still sees a problem with social media and the ability for anyone and everyone to speak what’s on their minds without a fear of consequences.
-She says people can say things to others that have previously been far too horrible to speak, because the internet allows people to speak without empathy or compassion.
+She says people can say things to others that have previously been far too horrible to speak because the internet allows people to speak without empathy or compassion.

 This inability to connect inspired Sheryl Crow to write her latest album, Be Myself, which will be a return to the artist’s rock and roll roots, after two albums in which she explored her country music and jazz interests.
 More than returning to rock, Crow’s Be Myself explores themes of connecting with one another and stepping back into the real world.